peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Return Value:</b>

+ `true
- `true`  if this object's mantissa and exponent are equal to those of another object; otherwise,  `false` .
+      ` if this object's mantissa and exponent are equal to those of another bject; otherwise, `false ` .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>other</i>
 is null.

 <a id="EqualsInternal_PeterO_ExtendedFloat"></a>
 ### EqualsInternal